 - Environmental Earth Science

 Our programs contain significant fieldwork where students apply their knowledge in real environments.
 We are also committed to work-integrated learning, and many of our PACE (Professional and Community Engagement) units work closely with industry partners.

 The Master of Environment is a multidisciplinary program directed towards understanding and responding to the issues emerging around human-environment interactions.
 Students gain skills and knowledge regarding the social and biophysical drivers of environmental change and will be trained to seek solutions.
 Access to government and industry linkages is promoted to students via guest lectures, case studies and research projects.

 Master of Sustainable Development

-This course helps student to develop practical skills so that they are equipped to effect changes towards sustainable development – development that meets the needs of the present while safeguarding Earth’s life support system on which the welfare of current and future generations depend.
-Students have options to develop capabilities in a diverse range of areas including the environment, international politics and organisational management according to their professional needs.
+This course helps students to develop practical skills so that they are equipped to effect changes towards sustainable development.
+Development that meets the needs of the present while safeguarding Earth’s life support system on which the welfare of current and future generations depend.
+Students have the option to develop capabilities in a diverse range of areas including the environment, international politics and organisational management.